-The problem, I think, is that when you have curly hair you consider yourself fairly limited when it comes to trying out different hairstyles.
+The problem is that when you have curly hair you consider yourself fairly limited when it comes to trying out different hairstyles.
 But that couldn't be further from the truth.
 While there are secrets to styling curly hair, there is also hair inspo.
 Some of our favorite A-listers with curly and natural hair have opted for a shorter look.
+Not only might this help you see your curls in a different light, but the next time you're at the salon, you'll know what to ask for.
 We've rounded up our favorites replete with haircare and styling tips from the pros: Melanie Bolton, Trey Gillen, and Anastasia Stylianou.

 Meet the Expert